szstonelee/redisoo/use.md

 ### parameters for del command for Redis

 For Redis [del command](https://redis.io/commands/del), but NOTE: only for one key.

-If you use del for multi key, it will delete these key in Redisoo but no effect for the database.
+If you use del for multi key, it will delete these key in cache but no effect for database.

 There are two config parameters for del.